josiasmat/pitch-circles/README.md

 1. Download and install [Python](https://www.python.org/) (if you don't have it installed yet).
 2. Download the files from the repository.
-3. On Windows, execute the `run-local-server.cmd` file; on other systems, run `python3 -m http.server 80` in a terminal.
+3. On Windows: double-click the `run-local-server.cmd` file; on other systems, run `python3 -m http.server 80` from the downloaded files directory in a terminal.
 4. Visit `localhost/` using your internet browser.

 ## Translations